realityexpander/How_to_program_from_ground_up/05-Software.md

     // The result of the addition of 5 and 7 is 12, which is 0x0C in hexadecimal
     ```
-## Assembly Language
+# Assembly Language - The First Human-readable Language for Programming Computers
-  - ### BIG IDEA - Make the machine code easier for humans to read and write by using "mnemonics" to represent the opcodes instead of the actual hex values.
+  - ### BIG IDEA — Make the machine code easier for humans to read and write by using "mnemonics" to represent the opcodes instead of the actual hex values.

   - Assembly Language is a "human-readable" mnemonic representation of the "machine code" that the CPU can executes directly.
   - The mnemonics are translated into the binary opcodes by another program called an "Assembler."